osu-mist/classy-demo/README.md

 Configuration
 ----

-Register an application to use the Class Search API at the [OSU Developer Portal][].
+Register an application to use the
+Class Search API, Course Subjects API, and Terms API at the [OSU Developer Portal][].

 Create a file called config.py containing your Client ID